 We may earn affiliate commissions for the recommended products.
 Learn more.

-Together with the Cybernews research team, I tested both platforms for two weeks.
-We created test stores to compare the providers’ ease of use, template design, features, and pricing to see what sets these platforms apart.
+Together with the Cybernews research team, we regularly test and reevaluate platforms like Wix and Shopify.
+We track their feature updates and analyze how they perform over time.
+For this comparison, we created test stores to assess ease of use, template design, ecommerce features, and pricing to see what sets these platforms apart.
 Let’s see which one is better for you.

 Wix vs Shopify: overview